Historic Preservation Planning

-Public Presentations and Lectures on the History and Architecture of Indiana, Historic Preservation in the United States, and the Architecture of Spain and Architecture in Greece and Turkey
+Public Presentations and Lectures on the History and Architecture of Indiana, Historic Preservation in the United States, and History of Architecture in Other Nations

-Dr. James Glass is an architectural historian and historian with 40 years experience in researching and writing about the history of architecture in the United States and Europe, the historic preservation movement in the United States, and local history and architecture in Indiana, Tennessee, Ohio, Florida, Kansas, Colorado, Arizona, and Wisconsin.
-He has given illustrated lectures on the history of the preservation movement in the United States, historic preservation in Indiana and Indianapolis, Indiana history and heritage.
-Recently, he gave well-attended public lectures on Spanish Architecture and on Architecture in Greece and Turkey.
+Dr. James Glass is an architectural historian and historian with over 44 years of experience in researching and writing about the history of architecture in the United States and Europe, the historic preservation movement in the United States, and local history and architecture in Indiana, Tennessee, Ohio, Florida, Kansas, Colorado, Arizona, and Wisconsin.
+He has given illustrated lectures on the history of the preservation movement in the United States, historic preservation in Indiana and Indianapolis, the Gas Boom in East Central Indiana, and a variety of topics in Indiana history and heritage.

 Dr. Glass is available to speak to organizations, businesses, or the general public on the above topics or on related topics of interest.